MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-retaining-data-after-publishing.md

 # Retaining table data after publishing

-When developing an extension, you would debug your app several times using the F5 shortcut key, and you would test your app with some sample data.
-In [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)], you can synchronize the sample data specified in the extension when you do subsequent publishing from Visual Studio Code.
+When developing an extension, you would debug your app several times using the F5 shortcut key, and you would test your app by adding some sample data every time.
+To simplify extension development process in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)], you can synchronize the sample data specified in the extension when you do subsequent publishing from Visual Studio Code.

 ## How data synchronization works